Gautam8387/Gautam8387/README.md

 - 💼 I am currently a research intern at Mphasis Labs.

+- 📚 I am also a teaching assistant at Indian Institute of Technology Jodhpur (IITJ), Ashoka University, and Plaksha University.

 - 👨‍💻 All of my projects are available [here](https://github.com/Gautam8387?tab=repositories)

 - 💬 Ask me about **Algorithm Design, ML**